+3.1 APPLICATION

-- 3.1 APPLICATION - A. Comply with NECA 1 and NECA 101 for application of hangers and supports for electrical equipment and systems except if requirements in this Section are stricter. - B. Maximum Support Spacing and Minimum Hanger Rod Size for Raceway: Space supports for EMT, IMC, and RMC as required by NFPA 70.
-Minimum rod size shall be 1/4 inch (6 mm) in diameter. - C. Multiple Raceways or Cables: Install trapeze-type supports fabricated with steel slotted support system, sized so capacity can be increased by at least 25 percent in future without exceeding specified design load limits. - 1.
-Secure raceways and cables to these supports with two-bolt conduit clamps. - D. Spring-steel clamps designed for supporting single conduits without bolts may be used for 1-1/2-inch (38-mm) and smaller raceways serving branch circuits and communication systems above suspended ceilings and for fastening raceways to trapeze supports.
+- A. Comply with the following standards for application and installation requirements of hangers and supports, except where requirements on Drawings or in this Section are stricter: - 1.
+NECA 1. - 2.
+NECA 101 - 3.
+NECA 102. - 4.
+NECA 105. - 5.
+NECA 111. - B. Comply with requirements for firestopping materials and installation for penetrations through fire-rated walls, ceilings, and assemblies. - C. Comply with requirements for raceways and boxes specified in Section 260533 "Raceways and Boxes for Electrical Systems." - D. Maximum Support Spacing and Minimum Hanger Rod Size for Raceways: Space supports for EMT, IMC, and RMC as required by NFPA 70.
+Minimum rod size shall be 1/4 inch (6 mm) in diameter. - E. Multiple Raceways or Cables: Install trapeze-type supports fabricated with steel slotted support system, sized so capacity can be increased by at least 25 percent in future without exceeding specified design load limits. - 1.
+Secure raceways and cables to these supports with two-bolt conduit clamps. - F. Spring-steel clamps designed for supporting single conduits without bolts may be used for 1-1/2-inch (38-mm) and smaller raceways serving branch circuits and communication systems above suspended ceilings, and for fastening raceways to trapeze supports.